mikifriki/BopBotMusic/README.md

 # BopBotMusic

-BopBotMusic is a music bot based off of BopBotMusic bot.
+BopBotMusic is a music bot based off of muse bot (https://github.com/codetheweb/muse).
 The reason for its existance is the removal of Spotifiy and some other minor changes.

 ## Running